 HMRC will end the claim.

 Where a claimant dies who was part of a joint claim, the joint claim will end and the surviving partner will need to re-claim to continue to receive tax credits.

-However, in some areas where UC full (digital) service is available, most people cannot make a fresh tax credit claim and will need to claim UC instead.
+However, now that universal credit (UC) is available across the UK, most people can no longer make a brand new claim for tax credits and will need to claim UC (or pension credit) instead.
 There is more information about claiming UC in our UC section.

 Where a child or qualifying young person included in a claim dies, any child tax credit for them continues for 8 weeks from the date of death or, until the young person would have reached age 20 if that date is sooner.